 Bacitracin or Neosporin

 Tiger balm patches for sore muscles (he is an athlete)

-Artificial tears drop – Visene (gets the red out) has ingredients that are not indicated for long-term use and in some cases may not be appropriate at all.
-Artificial tears (Genteal, Systane, Blink, Refresh) are recommended by ophthalmologists for dry eyes, but also help for tired eyes as a soothing lubricant. styptic pencil for shaving nicks
+Artificial tears drop — Visene (gets the red out) has ingredients not indicated for long-term use and may not be appropriate in some cases.
+Ophthalmologists recommend artificial tears (Genteal, Systane, Blink, Refresh) for dry eyes, but also help for tired eyes as a soothing lubricant.

 Aloe vera gel